deadpixi/contracts/README.rst

     >>> x.break_everything()
     >>> x.get_always()
     Traceback (most recent call last):
-    AssertionError: `always` should be True
+    PreconditionError: `always` should be True

 Also note that if a method invokes another method on the same object, all of the invariants will be tested again: